Model Pruning Enables Efficient Federated Learning on Edge Devices: Introduction

 \section{Introduction}

-The past decade has seen a rapid development of machine learning algorithms and applications, particularly in the area of deep neural networks (DNNs)~\citep{Goodfellow-et-al-2016}.
-However, a huge volume of training data is usually required to train accurate models for complex tasks.
+\IEEEPARstart{T}{he} past decade has seen a rapid development of machine learning algorithms and applications, particularly in the area of deep neural networks (DNNs)~\cite{Goodfellow-et-al-2016}.
+However, a huge volume of training data is usually required to train accurate models for complex tasks such as image classification and computer vision.
 Due to limits in data privacy regulations and communication bandwidth, it is usually infeasible to transmit and store all training data at a central location.
-To address this problem, \emph{federated learning} (FL) has emerged as a promising approach of distributed model training from decentralized data~\citep{mcmahan2017communication,li2019federated,park2019wireless,yang2019federated,kairouz2019advances}.
-In a typical FL system, data is collected by client devices (e.g., smartphones, cameras, smart sensors) at the network edge; the training process includes (i) local model updates using each client's own data and (ii) the fusion of all clients' models typically through a server.
-In this way, the data remains local in clients.
+To address this problem, \emph{federated learning} (FL) has emerged as a promising approach of distributed model training from decentralized data~\cite{mcmahan2017communication,li2019federated,park2019wireless,yang2019federated,kairouz2019advances}.
+In a typical FL system, data is collected by client devices (e.g., cameras) at the network edge; the training process includes local model updates using each client's own data and the fusion of all clients' models typically through a server.
+In this way, the raw data remains local in clients.

 Client devices in FL are usually much more resource-constrained than server machines in a datacenter, in terms of computation power, communication bandwidth, memory and storage size, etc. Training DNNs that can include over millions of parameters (weights) on such resource-limited edge devices can take prohibitively long and consume a large amount of energy.
-In addition, clients may have intermittent availability which can further prolong the training process.
-A natural question is: \emph{how can we perform FL efficiently so that a model is trained within a reasonable amount of time and energy?}
+Therefore, a natural question is: \emph{how can we perform FL efficiently so that a model is trained within a reasonable amount of time and energy?}